 Volunteers will be staying in a hotel in the Dominican Republic that is located in safe residential areas with convenient access to the center of town and the local culture.
 Volunteers share simple, comfortable rooms with modern bathrooms, and enjoy common areas ideal for relaxing, reflection, or visiting with other volunteers.

 Meals served at the Soccer For Change program include both local favourites and North American classics prepared by the hotels professional staff.
 Plenty of clean, purified drinking water is always available.
-Click on the following link to visit the resort website.
+Click here to visit the hotels website.

 - Reading area